 The secondary education major and Teacher Education Program produces some of the best and well-rounded secondary teachers in the State of Missouri.
 Students complete a core of professional education courses as well as specialized work related to their area of teacher certification.
 The objective of the program is to strengthen both the content knowledge and the ability of the teacher to help students learn.

-The secondary education major requires a minimum of 44 credit hours of education coursework.
+The secondary education major requires 49 credit hours of education coursework.

 Students seeking Missouri state certification in a secondary education content field must complete the required courses for that academic major.
 The required courses that meet graduation and state certification requirements can be acquired from the School of Education and Child Development and/or the content area department (i.e., art, biology, chemistry, communication, English, French, history, math, physics, Spanish, theatre).

 |Certification Area||Drury Major|

 |Multimedia Production & Journalism (9-12)||Multimedia Production and Journalism|

 The Secondary Education Major may have free electives remaining to meet the graduation requirement of